Kali (demon): Mahabharata

 Years later, King Rituparna revealed to Bahuka the supreme skill of controlling the dice in exchange for horsemanship lessons.
 This skill awakened Nala from Kali's control and allowed him (with the help of Damayanti's curse and Karkotaka's venom) to exorcise the asura (demon); vomiting him in the form of poison from his mouth.
 Nala forced Kali's trembling spirit into a Vibhitaka tree.
 He then counted the fruits of the tree and left in search of his wife and later regained his true form.
 Kali returned to his abode as well.

 Kali was then later incarnated as king Duryodhana, eldest of the one hundred Kaurava brothers.
 His companion Dvapara became his uncle Shakuni.
 The day Duryodhana was born, he unleashed a donkey-like scream which the donkeys outside the home replied to.
 Despite the advice from Vidura to discard the evil baby, Duryodhana's father Dhritarashtra kept the child because of his blind love for his son and overlooked his responsibility as the King.

 At the onset of Kali Yuga, once king Parikshit went hunting in the forest.
 Just then in the middle of the way, Kali appeared before him and asked permission to enter his kingdom, which the king denied.
-Upon insisting, Parikshit allowed him five places to reside: where there is gambling, alcohol consumption, prostitution, animal slaughter and gold.
-Kali smartly entered into Parikshit's golden crown and spoiled his thoughts.
+Upon insisting, Parikshit allowed him five places to reside: where there is gambling, alcohol consumption, prostitution, animal slaughter and illicitly acquired gold.
+Kali smartly entered into Parikshit's golden crown (which Bhima had claimed after killing Jarasandha and had kept in the palace, Parikshit was attracted to the beauty of the crown and started wearing it from then on) and spoiled his thoughts.
 Parikshit entered the hut of a sage named Shamika as he was thirsty.
 He found the sage in deep meditation.
 He bowed to him several times but there was no response.
 In anger, he took a dead snake and threw it around the sage's neck.
 Later when the sage's son, Shringin, heard of this incident he cursed the king to die of snake bite on the seventh day.
 On hearing this, the king forswore the throne for his son Janamejaya and spent his last seven days listening to the discourses of sage Shuka, compiled as the Bhagavata Purana under the banyan tree of Shukratal.
 As prophesied, the snake king Takshaka bit Parikshita, who left his mortal remains behind and attained Moksha.